marcel-dehaan/fintime/README.md

   - Fill between
   - Diverging bars
   - Trading session shading
+  - Table
   - and more

 <a id="note-of-warning"></a>
 ## Note of Warning
 FinTime is currently in its early alpha development stage, and interfaces are subject to change without prior notice, including potential modifications that may not be backward compatible.
-Please be aware of this ongoing development state."
+Please be aware of this ongoing development state.